oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 We expect that the tests will be written using UiAutomator & are set up for interacting with a local development server (see [relevant documentation](https://developer.android.com/studio/run/emulator-networking.html)).

 Note that this project requires running Linux with virtualization support (in order to run an Android emulator).
-Some machines support running VMs that in turn can virtualize software--you should verify this.
-We will be checking this during the application period.
+You will need to make sure your computer supports [KVM](https://help.ubuntu.com/community/KVM/Installation) and is running Linux.

 **Potential Mentors:** @anandwana001, @BenHenning

-**Difficulty:** Hard

-**Consider taking up this project if you...**
+**Consider taking up this project if you:**

 *   Enjoy thinking like a user or QA tester, and want to ensure the user's experience is well-protected by excellent end-to-end tests
 *   Want to get a good understanding of how the cross-stack integrations between the Android app and web backend work
 *   Want to learn how to write instrumentation tests (particularly with UiAutomator), or understand what's involved to write end-to-end tests

+**What we're looking for in the proposal:**

+*   Submitted Android PRs that include app module tests with Espresso actions (to demonstrate familiarity with writing these tests)
+*   Verification (e.g. a screenshot) that you can build the app with Bazel locally & run app module tests
+*   Verification that your local development machine is running Linux & supports KVM (e.g. by running [kvm-ok](http://manpages.ubuntu.com/manpages/bionic/man1/kvm-ok.1.html) and including a screenshot of the output)
+*   A clear plan on what type of test data support needs to be added to the backend, and how this will be done in a way where it can be loaded from outside the server (i.e. via a parameter passed to `start.py`)
+*   A logically organized document written in a way that's easy to understand, and doesn't make any assumptions about what the reader knows or doesn't know (e.g. make sure any implied context is specifically called out)

 **Knowledge/Skills Recommended:**

 *   Kotlin
 *   Python (this project will involve changing Oppia's backend)
-*   Bazel may help (the end-to-end tests must be written using Bazel--they won't have Gradle support)
+*   Bazel may help (the end-to-end tests must be written using Bazel--we don't plan to use Gradle)
 *   Android testing (especially Espresso and/or UiAutomator), or other end-to-end testing (such as Protractor)

-**Dependency on Release Schedule:** No (since the backend changes are only needed for developer runs of the app)
+**Dependency on Release Schedule:** None, since the backend changes are only needed for developer runs of the app.

 **Suggested Milestones:**

 *   Milestone 1: Introduce developer-only functionality in the Oppia backend to prepopulate test topics, stories, chapters, explorations, revision cards, skills, and questions.
-Set up infrastructure for end-to-end testing using UiAutomator & Bazel (which will include some remodularization of the app to ensure the app can run in a mode that allows connecting to a local server).
-Write 1 basic end-to-end test demonstrating functionality.
+Remodularize the necessary parts of the app to support connecting to a developer instance of the Oppia backend.
-    *   Note that the test data does not need to be sensible, it just needs to be able to ensure key test scenarios can be tested in the app
+    *   Note that the test data does not need to actually make sense, it just needs to be able to ensure key test scenarios can be tested in the app
     *   Note that the test explorations can leverage the existing test explorations [bundled](https://github.com/oppia/oppia/tree/develop/data/explorations) with the backend, but it's recommended the student create a test exploration that has proper compatibility with the Oppia app (see [Android's test explorations](https://github.com/oppia/oppia-android/tree/develop/domain/src/main/assets) for an idea on exploration compatibility)
-    *   Note that the initial test does not need to verify anything important, it just needs to demonstrate that the tests can work
-*   Milestone 2: Write end-to-end tests for critical user journeys from the following packages:
+*   Milestone 2: Set up infrastructure for end-to-end testing using UiAutomator & Bazel.
+Write end-to-end tests for downloading & playing through one exploration
-    *   Create a profile & log into it
-    *   Download a topic
-    *   Play through one exploration

 ---